 Most people assume that the best way to burn fat is to spend countless hours on the treadmill.

-But the main take away is: your body can and will burn fat for energy if it needs to.
+So why am I telling you this?
+The point is, your body can and will burn fat for energy if it needs to.

 Simple Exercise Strategies for Weight Loss

-Increase your lean muscle mass- muscles are metabolically expensive
+- Increase your lean muscle mass- muscles are metabolically expensive

-Consume nutrient dense foods often, on a regular schedule
+- Consume nutrient dense foods often, on a regular schedule

 We will talk about each one of these topics individually.
 Today we will discuss how to increase your muscle mass